-As a result of economic and technological developments, a number of specialized fields in accounting have evolved.
-One of the recent trends is forensic accounting.
+Business today is not the same as it was before.
+New ideas come and go, and business concepts are constantly evolving toward a better economic cause.
+As a result of business developments, a number of specialized fields in accounting have evolved.
+One of the more recent trends is forensic accounting.

 You have encountered the two terms before, separately at least; and never have you imagined that they can be put beside each other.

-It is kind of weird when you think of private investigators in a crime scene all holding calculators instead of magnifiers and cameras.
-And it's even weird to see a bookkeeper trying to prepare quarterly financial statements with knives and elastic gloves!
-Well, the term is really not that troublesome.
+I get this weird image of private investigators in a crime scene all holding calculators instead of magnifiers and cameras.
+And it's even weird when you imagine a bookkeeper trying to prepare quarterly financial statements with knives and elastic gloves!
+But the term is really not that strange.

 The term "forensic" means "relating to courts of justice or public disputes" or "suitable for use in a court of law".
 Forensic accounting involves the use of accounting expertise in court and litigation cases, fraud investigation, claims and dispute resolution, and other areas that involve legal matters.